Jevington resident Tamara McKinley, writing under her pen name Ellie Dean, has brought out the latest book in her long-running Cliffehaven Series.

 Watch out for an exclusive interview with Tamara right here in Unknown Kent and Sussex later this month.

-Author Tony Flood, who lives in Eastbourne, has spent most of his working life as a journalist, initially on local and regional papers and then on nationals.
-He was also editor of 'Football Monthly', Controller of Information at Sky Television and enjoyed a spell with 'The People.'
+Tony Flood spent most of his working life as a journalist, initially on local and regional papers and then on nationals.
+He was also editor of Football Monthly, Controller of Information at Sky Television and enjoyed a spell with The People before retiring in 2010.

-In his celebrity book My Life With The Stars - Sizzling Secrets Spilled', Tony recalls: “My work as a showbiz and leisure writer, critic and editor saw me take on a variety of challenges - learning to dance with Strictly Come Dancing star Erin Boag, becoming a stand-up comedian and playing football with the late George Best and Bobby Moore in charity matches.”
+He recalls: “My work as a showbiz and leisure writer, critic and editor saw me take on a variety of challenges - learning to dance with Strictly Come Dancing star Erin Boag, becoming a stand-up comedian and playing football with the late George Best and Bobby Moore in charity matches.

 View all posts